-Their Poodle instinct to chase occasionally comes through, making them love to play, but overall, they prefer to take a nap on their owner’s lap.
+Their Poodle instinct to chase occasionally comes through and makes them want to play, but overall, they prefer to take a nap on their owner’s lap.

-The Maltipoo is a relatively easy dog to look after.
+The Maltipoo is very easy to look after.

 They are very adaptable to different environments, and do well in smaller spaces, making them ideal for those in the city.

-Maltipoos are relatively easy to train and have relatively low exercise requirements, making them a great match for first time owners.
+Maltipoos are relatively easy to train and have low exercise requirements too.
+This makes them a great match for first time or senior owners.

 Unlike other designer dog breeds, this breed is not known to be a fussy eater.